jiovine/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+There are a couple of things that I definitely think I could improve upon for the design of my device.
+First of all, the scenario in which the interaction occurs was very vague in the original video and storyboarding.
+I would like the interaction with the device to occur spontaneously (like the 1D joystick game outside of the Tata collaboratory space).
+The user sees something intriguing set up with an inviting phrase on it that makes them want to interact.
+I would like the interaction to be as simple as possible, the user should be able to go up to the device, press one button and begin to play the game.
+So to summarize the user interaction with my device:
+* Set up as an interactive game

+* Occur spontaneously in an environment with lots of foot traffic (eg Tata space or Master's Studio)

+* Simple and transactional: press a button to play, don't need any instructions

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+An idea that I would like to implement would be a player vs player mode.
+This will involve two buttons and a _Family Feud_ styled gameplay where a math question is prompted and the first person to press their respective button gets to answer it.
+The score would be kept and a winner would be declared to encourage competition and therefore interaction.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system